rythmstories/testserver/README.md

 Important Note -

-        If we delete a user, associated token will be free and it will be ready to serve another user.
+        If we delete a user, the associated token will be free and it will be ready to serve another user.

-        If we delete a token, associated user(if any), will also delete from database.
+        If we delete a token, the associated user(if any), will also get deleted from the database.

-        Urls -
+        URLs -

                 Get all users -